 NABS is based in the United States but is international in scope and we would very much like to expand our international participation.
 Although we have relatively few members outside the U.S., some of them are very active:

-It seems like every person who takes on the job of SPAN editor has the same fear: running out of material.
-However, it never happens, and there is as yet no end in sight.
+In 2013 we celebrated our 25th Anniversary.
+Will NABS last another 25 years?
+Throughout the years it seems like every person who takes on the job of SPAN editor has the same fear: running out of material.
+However, it hasn't happened, and there is as yet no end in sight.
 There seem to always be new arches to report and new aspects of the subject to examine.
 And there are always new NABS members who want to find out about arches and visit them, and so far we haven't run out of people volunteering to help them do that.
 This is probably because the whole thing is so darned much fun.

 The principal authors of the NABS History page, Larry Beck and David Brandt-Erichsen, would like to thank all the individuals who contributed information and data during the research efforts in documenting the history of the Natural Arch and Bridge Society, especially Richard (Dick) Wunder, Nicholus (Nick) Terzakis, Jay Wilbur, and John Burns.